MosstafaSa3ed/viwell-project/README.md

 **1. Ansible playbook to deploy minikube on Ubuntu Machine**

-To use Ansible playbook you need to install it on the target machine which gonna host minikube you can run it from ./ansible dir with:
+To use Ansible playbook you need to install it on the target machine which gonna host minikube.

+you can run it from ./ansible dir with:
 ```
 ansible-playbook main.yml